 When Sharifi looked into the eyes of a client in custody, he saw something he didn’t expect to see—himself.

-In 2000, Sharifi faced the worst tragedy of his life after his first wife was killed in a car accident.
+In 2000, Sharifi faced the worst tragedy of his life after his first spouse was killed in a car accident.
 His loss was compounded when, unable to continue working, he also lost his home and his medical practice.